ncatlab/nlab-content/pages/6622.md

 $\alpha u v w$ for some $u, v, w\in W$, $\alpha^{-1} u v w$ for some $u, v, w\in W$, $\lambda w$ for some
 $w\in W$, ..., $\beta \hat{\otimes} 1w$ for some $w\in W$ and
 $\beta \in S'$.
-Also, in each case the ''arguments'' are determined uniquely (for example, both $\beta$ and $w$ are determined from $\beta \hat{\otimes}
+Also, in each case the "arguments" are determined uniquely (for example, both $\beta$ and $w$ are determined from $\beta \hat{\otimes}
 1w$), and so we may define functions on $S'$ inductively.